KyleKing/recipes/docs/soup/kale_sausage_white_bean_soup_with_parm_toasts.md

 - Quarter the onion and lightly pulse in a food processor until diced, but not pulverized; set aside
 - Drain and rinse the beans, then lightly pulse to mash up around half of the beans while keeping around half mostly whole.
 - Slice the sausage length wise, remove the casing, then break apart into small pieces
-- Heat 1 tbsp of the oil in a large (at least 5-quart) pot over medium heat
+- Heat 1 Tbsp of the oil in a large (at least 5-quart) pot over medium heat
     - Add the sausage and cook, stirring, until browned and no longer pink (5-6 min)
     - Add the onions and cook, stirring, until lightly golden (~8 min)
     - Add the garlic and red pepper flakes, stir, and cook for one more minute